 The Newham employment area is located close to the city centre, but is a significantly underutilised resource.
 Over 1000 people work in the area, but many feel that the area is poorly connected to the city centre, despite its close proximity.
 Other issues concern a generally poor quality built environment, lack of sustainable transport modes and a general perception that the area does not make the most of its riverside location.
-Part of the road access at Little Newham needs to be improved to reduce traffic conflict and increase accessibility by large vehicles to the port of Truro.
-This has been included as a Scheme of Improvement in the Local Transport Plan 'Connecting Cornwall'.
+Part of the road access at Little Newham needs to be improved to reduce traffic conflict and increase accessibility by active travel modes as well as large vehicles to the port of Truro.